The Brain Deck Blog

 Tired of productivity apps that become distractions themselves?
 These 12 analog tools help you focus, plan, and get things done without a screen.

-Best Gifts for People with ADHD: Focus Tools That Actually Work
+Best Gifts for People with ADHD: 12 Picks (2026)

 Shopping for someone with ADHD?
 Skip the generic planners.
 These focus tools are chosen specifically for how ADHD brains work — practical, engaging, and genuinely helpful.